nhawkes/LogstashConfigCreate/README.md

                                                                 |- ;DOWN;HARD;1;CRITICAL - Host Unreachable ({IPADDRESS})

-The program helps you to construct something similar to this for a log and then converts it to a logstash json output.
+The program helps you to construct something similar to this for a log and then outputs a logstash config for json output.

   For each branch a number of filters are supported.
 Currently the program includes grok, drop, timestamp and convert:
 * **Grok** takes text and captures variables within it.
 It is built on top of regular expressions